normal-icecream/site/README.md

 1. Open the `{repo}` directory in your favorite IDE and start coding :)

 ## Cloudflare Worker - Local development

-1. Install Wrangler in project root - `npm install wrangler`
-1. Run `wrangler deploy` To update worker code in Cloudflare Dashboard.
+1. Run `wrangler deploy` to update worker code in Cloudflare Dashboard.
 You should `NOT` edit worker code in Cloudflare Dashboard directly.
 Any changes that need to be made to the worker code should be done through the worker.js file.
 1. Run `wrangler dev --remote` to test Square locally, this turns the worker server `ON`.
     1. If you want to test `production` locally, go to wrangler.toml and change `[vars] ENVIRONMENT = 'production'`
     1. If you want to test `sandbox` locally, go to wrangler.toml and change `[vars] ENVIRONMENT = 'sandbox'`